-Before prison, David only knew one world — the biker one.
-He was part of a biker gang and got himself into a lot of mess.
-Once a man pulled a loaded gun to his face and nearly killed him.
+Before prison, David only knew one world.
+He was part of a biker gang and got himself into trouble.
+Once a man pulled a loaded gun near his face and nearly killed him.
 Another time, two men opened beer bottles on his scalp and left him to die.
-Before Islam his enemies were the people around him, after he became a Muslim his biggest enemy became his own anger and aggression.
-David lacked self-control and vowed to become a better man in prison.
+Before Islam, his enemies were the people around him, after he became a Muslim his biggest enemy became himself – his anger and agression.
+Once in prison, David starting to learn self-control.
+He vowed to learn self-control.

 David picked up a Qur’an only so he could refute his sister who embraced the faith.
 After reading it cover-to-cover he was so moved by the book that he accepted Islam.
 Later in his life, David was sentenced to three years in prison in South Dakota.
 He knew very little about Islam, but saw this as a chance to turn things around for himself.
 His cellmate was an observant Jewish man who was serving a life sentence.
 Since David didn’t know Arabic and believed that the call to prayer had to be made before praying, he got his cellmate to do a call to prayer in Hebrew just so he could pray.
 The other prisoners would mess with them and call their cell “Little Jerusalem.”